The democratic detrender: Ensemble-Based Removal of the Nuisance Signal in Stellar Time-Series Photometry: democratic detrender

 In general, we recommend users to use both SAP and PDCSAP data.
 This is because PDCSAP data runs the risk of being over-corrected if too many cotrending basis vectors are used.
 By using both the "raw" SAP data and the PDCSAP data, one can reduce the likelihood of removing signal from the data before fitting for transits or other signals in the time-series photometry.

 A transit mask is then created, to mask all transits in the data.
-By default, we mask $1.1 \, t_\textrm{dur}$ where $t_\textrm{dur}$ is the input transit duration.
+By default, we mask $1.1 \, t_\textrm{dur}$ where $t_\textrm{dur}$ is the input transit duration (i.e., a 10\% transit duration buffer).
 We do this in order to account for possible transit timing variations (TTVs) in the dataset.
-This transit duration multiplicative factor can be customized to the user's preference.
+This transit duration multiplicative factor can be customized to the user's preference and we note for some systems (e.g., those with large TTVs) this will need to be increased.

 PDCSAP data is provided to the community already corrected using a contamination factor, called ``CROWDSAP'' in the header, and a flux fraction, called ``FLFRSAP''.
 CROWDSAP represents the quarterly-averaged ratio of the target flux to the total flux in the photometric aperture and is a scalar value between zero and unity.
-FLFRSAP is the quarterly-averaged fraction of light coming from the optimal aperture used in the SAP data and is a scalar between zero and unity.
-These two factors are then used in correcting the PDCSAP data via the following equation \citep{Stumpe2012, Smith2012}:
+FLFRSAP is the fraction of flux from the target star captured by the optimal aperture used in the SAP data and is a scalar between zero and unity.
+These two factors are then used in correcting the PDCSAP data via the following equation \citep{Stumpe2012, Smith2012, Jenkins2017}:

 where $\widetilde{y}(t)$ is the corrected cotrended flux values, $y(t)$ is the cotrended flux values, $c$ is the CROWDSAP crowding metric, and $f$ is the FLFRSAP flux fraction metric.

 Some of this blend data may not include the most recent information, especially with new data from \textit{Gaia}\footnote{\url{https://www.cosmos.esa.int/web/gaia}} \citep{Gaia2016} and the SAP data does not contain this correction.
 Therefore, by default, we remove this blend correction from the PDCSAP data following \citep{Kipping2010} where $c = 1/\mathcal{B}$ and $\mathcal{B}$ is the blend factor